 Scales collected above the lateral line below the dorsal fin were later mounted on glass slides and age determined under magnification by two independent analysts (Zymonas and McMahon 2009).
-Scales are not a reliable aging structure for adult Bull Trout, and fin rays (i.e., the first 2-3 rays from the pectoral or pelvic fin) were sampled from Bull Trout and archived for future ageing.
+Scales are not a reliable aging structure for adult Bull Trout, and fin rays (i.e., the first 2-3 rays from the pectoral or pelvic fin) were sampled from Bull Trout.
+Two fin ray subsets were aged: one subset was primarily from 2014 to 2016 (N2-2P), and a second subset was primarily from 2020 to 20121 (Modified Operations).
 Otoliths (a calcified structure located in the brain cavity) were collected opportunistically from mortalities of all species and examined under magnification by two independent analysts to identify growth annuli and estimate age (Zymonas and McMahon 2009).

-We captured newly emerging Rainbow Trout juveniles that were too small to sample for scales (<50 mm fork length; assumed to be age-0) during backpack electroshocking of select Carpenter Reservoir tributaries in 2016 through 2018 (Putt et al., 2019).
+We captured newly emerging Rainbow Trout juveniles that were too small to sample for scales (<50 mm fork length; assumed to be age-0) during backpack electroshocking of select Carpenter Reservoir tributaries in 2016 through 2018 (Putt et al., 2019), and in 2021.
 We captured emergent fry in August through September and again in April through June.
-Rainbow Trout undergo minimal growth while overwintering in Carpenter Reservoir tributaries in their first few years of life, and the young-of-the-year (YOY) that emerged in the fall of one year were nearly indistinguishable from those captured in the following spring (both in appearance and during scale ageing; Figure 2 3).
+Rainbow Trout undergo minimal growth while overwintering in Carpenter Reservoir tributaries in their first few years of life, and the young-of-the-year (YOY) that emerged in the fall of one year were nearly indistinguishable from those captured in the following spring (both in appearance and during scale ageing; Figure 2.3).
 These Rainbow Trout were misclassified as age-0 due to the lack of identifiable growth (Minard and Dye 1998).
 In standard ageing procedures, a juvenile that has survived one winter should be classified as age-1 based on winter growth annuli (Minard and Dye 1998).
 We accounted for this underestimation by adding one year to all Rainbow Trout captured after at least one winter of growth.
 This assumes that all Rainbow Trout reared for at least one winter in the tributaries, which was likely accurate considering Rainbow Trout life history characteristics (McPhail 2007).